Patent a Small Entity: Everything You Need to Know

 If you would like to license your patent to a federal agency, a license to the government which results from a rights determination under Executive Order 10096 will not constitute a license that prohibits small entity status.

 If you need help with a small patent entity, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.